Joe’s Blog: Can we hit 60° on Christmas? (TUE-12/19)

 Last year at this time we were a couple of days away from the arctic plunge that would bring 3 mornings of 0° or sub-zero temperatures into the region.
 This year we’re a couple of days away from morning lows in the 50s.

-Here we are though…rain is more likely than snow…and the Christmas tie I wore last night had parts of 5 snowflakes on it…and that would be 5 more snowflakes that we’d see on my tie compared to what would fall from the sky over the coming week or so, perhaps longer.
+Here we are, though.
+Rain is more likely than snow, and the Christmas tie I wore last night had parts of five snowflakes on it — and that would be five more snowflakes that we’d see on my tie compared to what would fall from the sky over the coming week or so, perhaps longer.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++